haopinn/arxiv-data-pipeline/docs/spark_demo.md

+# Description

+This document provides examples and guidance for downstream data users (such as **data analysts and data scientists**) to perform data analysis demos using Spark SQL on the output of the data pipeline.

+---

 1. Close unnecessary Docker services

     ```bash
     # Stop Airflow and Kafka related Docker services to free up resources
     docker stop airflow-webserver airflow-worker airflow-scheduler kafka-schema-registry kafka zookeeper arxiv-data-pipeline-kafka-consumer1-1 arxiv-data-pipeline-kafka-consumer2-1 kafka-connect airflow-triggerer
     ```
 2. Start the `spark-iceberg` Docker service

     ```bash